dhutapratama/docs/packages.md

 <a name="translations"></a>
 ### Translations

-If your package contains [translation files](/docs/{{version}}/localization), you may use the `loadTranslationsFrom` method to inform Laravel how to load them.
+If your package contains [translation files](/docs/{{version}}/localization), you may use the `loadTranslationsFrom` method to inform Lets how to load them.
 For example, if your package is named `courier`, you should add the following to your service provider's `boot` method:

     /**
      * Bootstrap any package services.